-Breast cancer specialists at North Shore-LIJ Cancer Institute's Breast Cancer Center offer leading-edge technology and highly experienced radiologists and pathologists to ensure an accurate diagnosis of breast cancer.
-World-class breast cancer services are available including breast cancer screening and diagnostic imaging as well as breast cancer treatment, follow-up and cancer risk assessment.
+Breast cancer specialists at North Shore-LIJ Cancer Institute's Breast Cancer Center, including highly experienced radiologists and pathologists, offer leading-edge technology to ensure an accurate diagnosis of breast cancer.
+World-class breast cancer services are available, including breast cancer screening and diagnostic imaging, breast cancer treatment, follow-up and cancer risk assessment.

 Breast Cancer Screening

 Regular screening mammograms are routine for women who don't have any breast cancer symptoms.
 Mammograms can detect early changes in breast tissue and treat breast cancer in its earliest, most treatable stages.